adevadeh/covid19-days-since/README.md

 ### Contributions

 If you wish to contribute, pull requests are welcome.
-IF INTRISTED IN buying website or thank us, contact jinyaodesandies@gmail.com
+If interested in collaboration, contact jinyaodesandies@gmail.com